The Hideous Prince

 “Tattoos are mine,” Winston said, wiggling his fingers to show off his tattoos.

 “What are you trying to say with your tattoos?”
-Ms. Ann asked, not satisfied with his artistic expression.
+Ms. Ann asked.

 “I can’t say, Ms. Ann,” Winston said.
 “Tats are private.”